SNHU-CS/CS-330/module02/mod2_tutorials.md

         0.0f, 0.0f, 1.0f, 1.0f  // blue
     };

-and then we tell OpenGL that this data is there and stored at attribute location 1.
+Then we tell OpenGL that this data is there and stored at attribute location 1.

     // Creates the Vertex Attribute Pointer for the screen coordinates const GLuint floatsPerVertex = 3; // Number of coordinates per vertex